arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 - **Short range**: Typically effective within 10-30 meters, making it ideal for indoor positioning applications.
 - **Strong security**: The unique physical layer characteristics of UWB make it more resistant to relay attacks compared to other wireless technologies.

-So, how does UWB technology works?
+So, how does UWB technology work?

 UWB uses a technique called "Time of Flight" (ToF) or "Time Difference of Arrival" (TDoA) to determine the distance between UWB-enabled devices.
 In a nutshell, this technique consists of the following steps:

-1. A UWB transmitter sends a signal with a precise timestamp.
+1. An UWB transmitter sends a signal with a precise timestamp.
-2. A UWB receiver detects the signal and calculates the time it took to arrive.
+2. An UWB receiver detects the signal and calculates the time it took to arrive.
 3. Since radio waves travel at the speed of light (approximately 30 cm per nanosecond), the system can calculate the distance with high precision.

+***<strong>Important note:</strong> UWB operates in specific frequency bands regulated by authorities worldwide.
+The Portenta UWB Shield specifically uses channels in the 6.0 to 8.5 GHz range (channels CH5 and CH9), allowing for high bandwidth communication while minimizing interference with other wireless technologies.***

 For even greater accuracy, UWB can use the "Two-Way Ranging" (TWR) technique, where devices exchange several messages to account for clock synchronization issues.
 The Angle of Arrival (AoA) capability enhances positioning by not only determining distance but also the angle from which a signal arrives, enabling with this more accurate 2D or 3D positioning.

-In a UWB positioning system, devices typically operate in one of two roles:
+In an UWB positioning system, devices typically operate in one of two roles:

 - **Anchors**: Fixed-position devices (like the Portenta UWB Shield with a Portenta C33) that provide reference points for the positioning system.
 - **Tags**: Mobile devices that communicate with anchors to determine their position in space.
 The Stella is designed to function as a tag in UWB positioning systems.